 You should now review the COPYRIGHT, LICENSE, README and INSTALL documents provided with the distribution.
 The COPYRIGHT and LICENSE provide information on acceptable use, copying, and limitation of warranty of OpenLDAP Software.
 The README and INSTALL documents provide detailed information on prerequisite software and installation procedures.

 OpenLDAP Software relies upon a number of software packages distributed by third parties.
 Depending on the features you intend to use, you may have to download and install a number of additional software packages.
 This section details commonly needed third party software packages you might have to install.
-However, for an up-to-date prerequisite information, the README document should be consulted.
 Note that some of these third party packages may depend on additional software packages.
 Install each package per the installation instructions provided with it.

-OpenLDAP clients and servers require installation of either OpenSSL or GnuTLS
+OpenLDAP clients and servers require installation of OpenSSL

-OpenLDAP Software will not be fully LDAPv3 compliant unless OpenLDAP's configure detects a usable TLS library.
+OpenLDAP Software will not be fully LDAPv3 compliant unless OpenLDAP's configure detects a usable OpenSSL installation.

-OpenLDAP clients and servers require installation of Cyrus SASL libraries to provide
+OpenLDAP clients and servers require installation of Cyrus's SASL libraries to provide

 Cyrus SASL is available from http://asg.web.cmu.edu/sasl/sasl-library.html.
 Cyrus SASL will make use of OpenSSL and Kerberos/GSSAPI libraries if preinstalled.